Cryptographic Specifications of CryptPeer

 K_seg

-↓ PBKDF2/HKDF + IDs publics
+↓ PBKDF2/HKDF + public contexts

-↓ HKDF + index/epoch
+↓ HKDF + index/epoch/session

 K_msg

-23. Local Root Key K_seg
+23. Local Application Root Key K_seg

 Formally: